Inokinoki/macOSXPCSample/README.md

 [MachC](MachC) is a demo in Objective-C/C, with a XPC caller program and an external XPC callee based on launchd and Mach MIG.

 It does not work well - the received Mach message seems to be corrupted.
 Need fix...

-TODO:

-- Mach call from Objective-C to Objective-C
-- Mach call between Swift and Objective-C